 The Glass Outhouse Art Gallery in 29 Palms is where. visitors will find themselves viewing a unique art gallery with a very unusual outhouse.
 You can see out, and nobody can see in.

 The Korean Bell of Friendship only rings five times a year but you can check out the huge bell any time you want.
 The bell is made of over 17 tons of copper and tin, with gold, nickel, lead, and phosphorus added to the alloy for tone quality.
-It has a diameter of 7½ feet, the average thickness of 8 inches, and a height of 12 feet.
+It has a diameter of 7½ feet, an average thickness of 8 inches, and a height of 12 feet.

 The views from the top of Mt.
 Woodson are spectacular.
 On a clear day, you can see all the way to the ocean.
 Of course, the main reason for hiking up here is to take pictures of the rock that you can post on Facebook or Instagram.